impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 If `$target_dir` is not an empty variable (i.e. if the user passed an argument to the `version-file` command), then we run our `find_local_version_file` helper function on that argument.

 Otherwise, we run that same function on the current `RBENV_DIR` directory, which in my experience is usually the current directory.
 If that returns an empty string, then we check whether `RBENV_DIR` is equal to the current directory.
-If it’s not, then we run our helper function on the current directory.
+If it's not, then we run our helper function on the current directory.
 If it is the same, we do nothing.
 Then if that either/or operation returns nothing, we simply echo the `version` file from the `RBENV_ROOT` directory (*regardless* of whether or not it actually exists).
-I’m not sure why we don’t check for the existence of that version file first; it seems misleading to print out the path to a file that potentially doesn’t exist.
+I'm not sure why we don't check for the existence of that version file first; it seems misleading to print out the path to a file that potentially doesn't exist.

-I want to be able to post a Github issue asking about this, but I’m still feeling self-conscious about the recent long-winded PR I posted that was rejected.
-I feel like I wasted Mislav’s time with that, and I care about developing a reputation as someone who consistently makes valuable contributions and whose signal-to-noise ratio is high.
-So I’m going to sit on my question until I’m feeling more confident in the reputation I’ve built.
+I want to be able to post a Github issue asking about this, but I'm still feeling self-conscious about the recent long-winded PR I posted that was rejected.
+I feel like I wasted Mislav's time with that, and I care about developing a reputation as someone who consistently makes valuable contributions and whose signal-to-noise ratio is high.
+So I'm going to sit on my question until I'm feeling more confident in the reputation I've built.

-That’s it for the `version-file` file.
+That's it for the `version-file` file.
 Next file.